avishmehta68710/linkedinBot/README.md

 # LinkedinBot - Make the process of applying and getting referrals easier

-Stocking of Other People Linkedin profiles to the next level
+Stalking of Other People Linkedin profiles to the next level

 ### Overview